 You might have discontinued a product or service, removed outdated content, or re-launched your site and it affected some of your URLs so the pages they refer to no longer exist.

-Use your outreach tools to find these broken links that should lead back to your site.
+Use your off-page SEO tools to find these broken links that should lead back to your site.
 Figure out what the links originally referenced and find a new page on your site with products or content similar to the original.
 Email the sites and let them know the link is broken, provide them with a link to the new page, and ask them to replace the old link with the new one.